- Location: Wyoming

 You’ll get a temporary license.

-Your license should come within 3-6 weeks.
+Your license should come in the mail.
 If it does not, call (307) 777-4800 or contact the agency where you took your driving tests.

-If you're visiting Wyoming and have a valid driver's license from another country, you may drive up to one year within the state.
+If you're visiting Wyoming and have a valid driver's license from another country, you may drive for a short time within the state.
 However, you should also have an International Driver Permit, issued by your home country.
 The permit basically translates your license to make it understandable to U.S. officials.

 Have both documents with you whenever you're driving.Other Topics in This Section